 A project plan template is also available for groups to download and use to help plan the timescales for the development of a Neighbourhood Plan.

-Before submitting the plan to the District Council the qualifying body must bring the proposals to the attention to people who live, work or carry on business in the area.
+Before submitting the plan to the Council the qualifying body must bring the proposals to the attention to people who live, work or carry on business in the area.
 This stage must include a 6-week consultation period for representations to be made.
 This is commonly referred to as the Regulation 14 consultation.

 Step Four: Submission consultation (Regulation 16)